What we built

 Useful when you’re on headphones.
 Never used as a substitute for real object-based delivery.

 Account for the speakers, geometry, and acoustic profile of the venue before the mix ships.
-The toolkit takes the venue preset and bakes the appropriate mix.
+It takes the venue preset and bakes the appropriate mix.

 A speaker on the dome ceiling stays tied to their on-content position automatically — the audio moves with the story.